 Speakers should be made aware that they are responsible for the content of their presentation and ensure that if slide editing is performed, it does not alter the content and remains compatible with their scientific objectivity and ethics.

 Since 2004, the ESPID Board has resolved to obtain written feedback fromparticipants concerning the sponsored symposia.

 This is intended to provide valuable information to the meeting organisers, the sponsors and the speakers themselves as to the value and impact of the presentations, to facilitate future planning.

-Delegates will be invited to comment on a written form concerning each presentation individually and the symposium generally as follows:
+Participants will be invited to comment on a written form concerning each presentation individually and the symposium generally as follows:

 - Importance of topic